 Storage-wise, the garage shelves hold more than we could have imagined – most of the boxes of holiday decorations (Eileen loves that she can easily access these), tool boxes, and large tools such as the miter saw.

-Underneath the shelves, I store the shop vac, jaw horse, and snow blower.
+Underneath the storage shelves, I store the shop vac, jaw horse, and snow blower.
 It’s the perfect height.

-If your garage is getting out of control and you have underutilized space, you should definitely think about building these sliding garage shelves.
+If your garage is getting out of control and you have underutilized space, you should definitely think about building these sliding garage storage shelves.

 The design worked beautifully, and you can’t beat the turnaround time and low-cost..